 Welcome!
 This post is part of a chain of blog hops.
-Each artist answers three more artists to continue the chain (i will try to find people to link to later this week but I may be the weak link in this chain.)
+Each artist answers three questions and then connects to three more artists to continue the chain (I will try to find people to link to later this week but I may be the weak link in this chain.)
 Thanks to Sally Trace for including me in this endeavor.
 I also would like to say I've appreciated her support during the last few days I had with my mother.

 Here we go: